davidpagnon/Sports2D/README.md

 - One person walking in the sagittal plane
 - One person doing jumping jacks in the frontal plane.
 This person then performs a flip while being backlit, both of which are challenging for the pose detection algorithm
 - One tiny person flickering in the background who needs to be ignored
-- The first person is starting high and ending low on the image, which messes up the automatic floor angle calculation.
-You can set it up manually with the parameter `--floor_angle 0`

 <br>